Economic Stabilisation Fund (ESF)

 The ESF is administered by the Federal Republic of Germany - Finance Agency.
 On behalf of the Federal Ministry of Finance, it also oversees the stabilisation measures granted by the ESF in the course of the coronavirus pandemic.

-As a result of the energy crisis, the Federal government has assigned the ESF another function.
-Since November 2022, it also serves to finance measures to cushion the consequences of the energy crisis.
-The corresponding amendment to the Stabilisation Fund Act (StFG) came into force on 4 November 2022.
+As a result of the energy crisis, the Federal government assigned the ESF another function in November 2022, so that it also served to finance measures to mitigate the consequences of the energy crisis.
+This financing option was available until the end of 2023.

 German and European Legal Framework for ESF in the context of the coronavirus pandemic